-The 120 volt and 12 volt breaker boxes are generally located in the overhead cabinet on the rear bedroom wall, or in a cabinet in the bathroom.
+The 120 volt and 12 volt breaker boxes are generally located in the overhead cabinet on the rear bedroom wall.
 Circuit breakers and fuses are installed to protect the electrical system from overloading.
 Do not attempt to change the circuitry or add appliances yourself.
 Please consult an authorized Newmar Service Center.